cydriclopez/go-post-json-passthru/README.md

 ### 3. Prerequisites

-As mentioned before, this tutorial builds from the previous tutorials.
+As mentioned before, this tutorial builds on the previous tutorials.
 I suggest you go thru them in sequence especially if you are new to Angular and the Go programming language.

 I assume that you have a [working Angular](https://github.com/cydriclopez/docker-ng-dev) and [Go installation](https://github.com/cydriclopez/go-static-server#3-install-go).
 Please checkout the previous tutorials that cover these topics.